The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Electronics: Two volume controls with coil tap, tone control, three-way pickup selector switch.

-The Hellraiser features an all-mahogany neck compared to the maple/walnut on the Classic.
-This is also a set-neck design rather than neck-through.
+The Hellraiser features an all-mahogany neck compared to the maple on the Platinum.
 Warmer, more resonant tonewoods lends more to the low end, and helps to paint a picture of a guitar that’s made for heavy music.

 Then there are the pickups.
 The Hellraiser features EMG pickup, a staple in heavy metal for the past several decades.
 The 81/89s are similar to legendary EMG 81/85 combination, except here you have the coil tap push/pull function.
 Because of this, the 81/89 set is a bit more versatile than the 81/85 set.